Tom Artis

 Tomosina "Tom" Cawthorne-Artis (January 3, 1956 – May 1, 2007) was a comic book artist for DC Comics, Fleetway/Quality, and Marvel Comics throughout the 1980s and early 1990s.
 In 1991, he was a partner in Leadslinger Comics and illustrated their only original release, The Terror.

 His DC, Marvel, and Fleetway/Quality work included The Spectre, Green Arrow, She-Hulk, Judge Dredd, and the Tailgunner Jo miniseries.

-He was a fixture at Chambanacon, usually found in the consuite with his sketchbook.
+He was a fixture at Chambanacon, usually found in the con suite with his sketchbook.
 Eulogized at Chambanacon 38.